sysadmin91/sysadmin91/README.md

 # To do
-- [ ] Complete Udacity Devops Cloud Engineer Nanodegree
+- [ ] Complete Udacity DevOps Cloud Engineer Nanodegree
 - [ ] Learning Proxmox
 - [ ] Expand knowledge and experience on Apache web servers and SSL/HTTPS certificate